 At Laleham Lea School, our community is based upon respect, good manners and fair play.
-We are committed to providing a safe and caring environment that is free from disruption, violence and any form of harassment so that every one of our pupils can develop his/her full potential.
-We expect our pupils to treat members of staff with courtesy and cooperation so that they can learn in a relaxed; but orderly, atmosphere.
+We are committed to providing a safe and caring environment that is free from disruption with a zero tolerance of sexual violence, violence and any form of sexual harassment online or offline so that every one of our pupils can develop his/her full potential.
+We expect our pupils to treat members of staff with courtesy and cooperation so that they can learn in a relaxed but orderly, atmosphere.
 All pupils should care for and support each other.
+We take a zero tolerance approach to discrimination and racism.